-Green Party councillor Brian Leddin saw a notice of motion passed earlier this year to add Curragower House in Clancy’s Strand to the Register of Protected structures (RPS), which would stop any changes to the building.
+Last year, then Green Party councillor and now TD, Brian Leddin saw a notice of motion passed to add Curragower House in Clancy’s Strand to the Register of Protected structures (RPS), which would stop any changes to the building.

 But at the time, council bosses said they would only examine this possibility, despite members claiming it is in their gift to decide what buildings are protected.

 This Friday morning, Ms Hayes, a Limerick solicitor, tweeted: "An Bord Pleanala overrules its own inspector's recommendation to refuse planning for demolition after a long protracted war of attrition.
 An Bord Pleanala said it is not a protected structure - we had called on the council in April 2019 to list it."

 Ms Hayes continued: "An Bord Pleanala inspector agreed with submissions and said proposed development would be incongruous.
 Judicial review option still available to appellants and observers.
 Position will become clearer once inspector's report is available."

 Cllr Elisa O'Donovan said she was "very disappointed with An Bord Pleanala's decision today when councillors requested this building be protected".

 A recap of what went down before Christmas between @LimerickCouncil and myself in relation to Curragower House.
 Very disappointed with @anbordpleanala decision today when Councillors requested this building be protected @HayesLimerick https://t.co/yYmduoE91x— Cllr Elisa O'Donovan (@elisaodonovan) July 3, 2020